 9. Refer your family and friends

-The $10 welcome bonus gets your family and friends halfway to their first $20 payout.
-When you invite them with your referral code, Ibotta will typically reward you with a few bucks.
+The Ibotta welcome bonus is $20 for every new member who redeems an offer.
+When you invite family and friends with your referral code, Ibotta will typically reward you with a few bucks.

-I make more money every month because my Ibotta team is full of rock stars — the top 30 people have earned from $201 to $1,340.
+I make more money every month because my Ibotta team is full of people who use the app — the top 30 people have earned from $201 to $1,340.